I’m about 2 weeks into doing something I’ve never done before: Counting my calories.

 Early on I realized I eat about 2,500 calories a day and easily go over 3,000.

-When I first poured 1 serving of cereal into a measuring cup to see what 1 cup was like, I realized I eat many servings of cereal in the morning.
+When I first poured 1 serving of cereal into a measuring cup to see what 1 cup was like, I realized I eat not just one but several servings of cereal in the morning.

 Good thing I’m extremely active!
 If I wasn’t, I’d definitely be racking on the fat, especially for my age (nearly 30 baby!).
-I realized my metabolism has been dropping considerably since the age of 25.
-I’ve been eating A LOT, especially on the days right after an intense bike ride.
+I realized I’ve been eating A LOT, especially on the day following after an intense bike ride.

 I’ve decided to curtail my intake of calories and see where that takes me.
 Calorie counting has opened my eyes into understanding that…